 However, insulated wires bring much more to the table than different colors.
 Back to the poor investment idea: how does wire insulation ensure your investment is a good one?
 How does the insulation keep your cables performing at optimum levels?

-Unfortunately, for many household appliances and underground cable applications, there is a presence of harmful chemicals.
+Yes, chemicals can cause corrosion to your wires and unfortunately, for many household appliances and underground cable applications, there is a presence of harmful chemicals.
 Luckily, Performance Wire offers HALAR cathodic protection cable.
 This insulated wire is extremely resistant to chlorine, hydrogen gases and other chemicals that can lead to corrosion.
 HALAR wire is commonly used directly in water and damp environments because of its properties.

 KYNAR insulated cables are also a good choice if you’re looking for chemical resistance.